lixilinx/FilterbanksBestPractices/README.md

 SRC can be expensive and invokes extra latency.
 But, a time domain SRC may be unnecessary in many cases.
 [This example](https://github.com/lixilinx/PracticalFilterbanks/blob/main/spare_that_SRC.m) shows how we can save a 16KHz $\rightarrow$ 48KHz SRC by analyzing with filter for 16 KHz design and synthesizing with the one for 48 KHz design.
 The trick is that [this code](https://github.com/lixilinx/PracticalFilterbanks/blob/main/low_latency_design_for_aec.m) designs the two filters from initial guess of the same shape, and thus they are compatible.

 Actually, resampling in the frequency domain could be easier (with the help of a good FFT lib) than in the time domain when the conversion ratio is complicated, e.g., 44.1KHz $\leftrightarrow$ 16KHz.
 We just need to switch to the matched synthesis filters that are prepared in advance.
-The same argument applies to the analysis side.
+The same argument holds for the analysis side too.
 Most likely the SRC before filterbank analysis can be saved as well, just by switching to the analysis filters matching the original sample rate.

 ### Frequency shift on analytic signal only